 If your pet meets the requirements listed in Continental Airlines pet policy to travel in-cabin, you will need an approved airline pet carrier.
 Carriers can be rigid or flexible and must have a waterproof bottom, adequate ventilation and secure fasteners.
 (Zippers are preferable.)
 The maximum dimensions for hard-sided kennels are 17.5 inches long x 12 inches wide x 7.5 inches high (44 cm x 30 cm x 19 cm).
 The maximum dimensions for soft-sided kennels are 18 inches long x 11 inches wide x 11 inches high (46 cm x 28 cm x 28 cm).

-If your travel is international, it is likely that Continental will not allow your pet in the cabin.
+If your travel is international, it is likely that Continental (United) will not allow your pet in the cabin.

 Pets are not permitted in First or Business Class on Boeing 747, 757, 767 or 777 aircraft due to lack of space under the seat.
 Travelers with pets are also not permitted to sit in bulkhead seats or seats in exit rows.

 Pets must be at least 8 weeks old, over 1 pound, and their carrier must fit comfortably under the seat in front of you.
 Your pet airline carrier will count as a piece of carry-on luggage.
 You must check in at the passenger counter as animals are not checked in at curbside.

 Trained Service Animals are permitted to travel in the cabin with qualified individuals with disabilities.
 Comfort animals are also permitted with appropriate documentation provided at least 48 hours in advance by calling this number (1-800-228-2744) and verification by Continental (United) to your mental health care professional.
 Therapy animals are considered neither comfort nor service animals.